A Quick Introduction to Pd-Lua

 Pd-Lua works inside any reasonably modern Pd flavor.
 This encompasses vanilla Pd, of course, but also Purr Data which includes an up-to-date version of Pd-Lua for Lua 5.4 and has it enabled by default, so you should be ready to go immediately; no need to install anything else.
 The same is true for plugdata (version 0.6.3 or later), a Pd flavor which can also run as a plug-in inside a DAW.

-With vanilla Pd, you can install the pdlua package from Deken (not recommended, because at the time of this writing that's a really old version based on Lua 5.1).
-The official Debian package, maintained by IOhannes Zmölnig, is based on Lua 5.2.
-If you want to use a reasonably up-to-date Lua version, your best bet is to get Pd-Lua from the author's Github repository, which has been updated to work with Lua 5.3 and later.
+With vanilla Pd, you can install the pdlua package from Deken.
+There's also an official Debian package, maintained by IOhannes Zmölnig.
+You can also compile Pd-Lua from source, using the author's Github repository.
 Compilation instructions are in the README, and you'll also find some Mac and Windows binaries there.
 In either case, after installing Pd-Lua you also have to add pdlua to Pd's startup libraries.

 If all is well, you should see a message like the following in the Pd console (note that for vanilla Pd you'll have to switch the log level to 2 or more to see that message):

 This will also tell you the Lua version that Pd-Lua is using, so that you can install a matching version of the stand-alone Lua interpreter if needed.
 Lua should be readily available from your package repositories on Linux, and for Mac and Windows you can find binaries on the Lua website.
-In the following we generally assume that you're using Lua 5.3 or later.
+In the following we generally assume that you're using Lua 5.3 or later (using Lua versions older than 5.3 is not recommended).

 If all is not well and you do not see that message, then most likely Pd-Lua refused to load because the Lua library is missing.
-This shouldn't happen if you installed Pd-Lua from a binary package, but if it does then you'll have to manually install the right version of the Lua library to make Pd-Lua work (5.1 for the Deken package, 5.2 for the Debian package, and usually 5.4 otherwise).
+This shouldn't happen if you installed Pd-Lua from a binary package, but if it does then you may have to manually install the right version of the Lua library to make Pd-Lua work.
 Make sure that you install the package with the Lua library in it; on Debian, Ubuntu and their derivatives this will be something like liblua5.4-0.

 A basic example